presleyp/Speriment/README.md

 - PageID: ID given or automatically generated for the page.
 - PageText: Text displayed on the page.
 - PageResources: Resources displayed on the page.
+- ItemID: ID of the item that contains this page.
-- BlockIDs: IDs of all blocks that enclose this page
+- BlockIDs: IDs of all blocks that enclose this page.
 - StartTime: The time when the page displayed.
 This is in milliseconds since 1/1/1970, which makes it easy to do math on.
 - EndTime: The time when the participant clicked Next.